NatLibFi/lookuptable_generator/README.md

 DESCRIPTION

 A script that generates USEMARCON Loop Up Table -files from Excel spreadsheets.
 This tool is best suited for parsing large amounts of value pairs such as lists of term translations.
-Note that, at the moment, the program translates only whitespaces and the most common Scandinavian characters into hex codes, as required by USEMARCON.
+Note that at the moment, the program only translates whitespaces and the most common Scandinavian characters into hex codes, as required by USEMARCON.
 See e.g. http://www.nationallibrary.fi/libraries/format/usemarcon.html for details on the USEMARCON software.

 DEPENDENCIES

-Perl, Spreadsheet::Read -module, Excel-parser such as Spreadsheet::XLSX
+Perl, Spreadsheet::Read, Spreadsheet::XLSX

 USAGE